Finity's End: Plot summary

-It is eighteen years after the end of the Company War, at least as stationers experience time, less for merchanters subject to the effects of time dilation in the course of their travels.
+It is eighteen years after the end of the Company War, at least as stationers experience time, less for merchants subject to the effects of time dilation in the course of their travels.
 Regardless, the threat of the piratical Mazianni is ebbing.
 The Neiharts and their superfreighter Finity's End had spent the post-war years assisting the Alliance militia hunt down the renegades.
-But now the oldest of all working merchanter families wants to return to trading.
+But now, the oldest of all working merchanter families wants to return to trading.

 When the ship docks at Pell Station, the heart of the Alliance, the family retrieves one of its own.
 Fletcher Neihart's mother had been stranded there by the fortunes of war, giving birth to him on the station.
 Unable to adjust to stationer life, she had committed suicide when he was five years old, leaving him to suffer through a succession of foster homes.
 The lonely outsider had been befriended by a couple of hisa, the gentle, intelligent natives of Pell's World.
 Now a young man of seventeen with dreams of working on the planet, he is furious when he is handed over against his will to his relatives as part of a deal between Elene Quen, Stationmaster of Pell, and senior Finity Captain James Robert Neihart.

 The Neiharts had suffered great casualties in the war and afterwards; half the crew died in one catastrophic decompression in combat.
 Due to this and also because it was impractical to raise children in wartime, the youngest generation consists of only three orphaned "junior-juniors": Jeremy (Fletcher's new roommate), Vince and Linda.
 Fletcher should have been about the same age, but due to time dilation, he is four or five years older.